 Some people insist that happiness can not be determined by size.
-On the other hand, there are those who absolutely insist they are happy or at least happier at their goal weight. [note: This conversation is not intended to address or treat eating disorders and may be a trigger for some people]
+On the other hand, some absolutely insist they are happy or at least happier at their goal weight. [note: This conversation is not intended to address or treat eating disorders and may be a trigger for some people]

-Can both of these women be right about the merits of “Happy Weight”?
+Can both sides be right about the merits of “Happy Weight”?

 As a nutrition coach, it is frowned upon for me to admit that a ‘happy weight’ exists.
 It is frowned upon for me to tell you that your life will be happier if you lose or gain weight.

 The fact is that plenty of people have lost weight and are miserable.
-There are people who thrive on being miserable and thrive on negative self-talk.
+Some people thrive on being miserable and thrive on negative self-talk.
 Those people want to be miserable, and may even be addicted to being miserable.